vavrusa/google-chat-types/README.md

 }
 ```

-the relationship between element of cards should likes look
+the relationship between elements of cards should looks like below

 <img src="/images/card_message.png" alt="Alt text" title="Optional title">

+## How to use this crate

+you should construct Cards or Text struct,
+then serialize them to json string as a Google Chat API(for instance [incoming webhook](https://developers.google.com/chat/how-tos/webhooks)) http request body.